Medically Reviewed by Christine Mikstas, RD, LD on February 24, 2023

 Changing the way you eat can be easy.
 To start, learn about some of the worst food offenders and how to replace them with healthier choices.
 Then try some portion-control tricks.

 Most of our calories come from foods high in fat and sugar.
-Sweets like cookies and cakes, along with yeast breads, top the list.
-We also load up on calories in chicken dishes (often breaded and fried), sodas, and energy and sports drinks.
-Pizza, alcohol, pasta, tortilla dishes, and beef dishes pile on more calories.
-Unless you count fries and chips, fruits and vegetables don't even make a dent in our daily calorie count.
+Burgers, sandwiches and tacos top the list, followed closely by deserts and sweet snacks.
+We also load up on sugar-sweetened sodas, and diet drinks.
+Rice, pasta and grain-based dishes pile on more calories.
+Unless you count chips, crackers and savory snacks, fruits and vegetables don't even make a dent in our daily calorie count.

-Just two problem foods -- solid fats and added sugars -- count for about 800 of our daily calories.
-That's almost half the calories an average woman should have in a day.
-U.S. dietary guidelines say we should limit solid, trans, and saturated fats.
+Added sugars (266 calories) and saturated fats (239 calories) count for about 500 of our daily calories.
+That's about a quarter of the calories an average woman should have in a day.
+U.S. dietary guidelines say we should limit solid and saturated fats and eliminate trans fat.
 Cut back on fast foods and refined grains, like white bread.
-While you're at it, cut down on sodium (salt), too.
+While you're at it, cut down on salt, too.
 Most of us get too much, raising our chances of high blood pressure and heart and kidney disease.

 Add more nutritious foods to your diet.